7 Catholic teachings that make Evangelicals cringe

 • Peter talked to the dead: “Turning to the body he said, ‘Tabitha, rise.’”
 (Acts 9:40).

-• 2 Maccabees 15:12-16 describes Onias, a high priest and Jeremiah who died, praying for the Jews and conversing with Judas Maccabeus.
+• Onias, a high priest and Jeremiah who died, prayed for the Jews and conversed with Judas Maccabeus.
+(2 Maccabees 15:12-16)

 Maccabees is a Deuterocanonical book which was part of every Bible until 200 years after the Reformation.